brucequz/OFDM_cpp/README.md

 ## Cmake commands
 mkdir build

 cd build

 cmake ../

 make &or& make --build .

 ./ofdm

+## Debug Info
+I use the built-in lldb debugger for this project.

+To start debugging, use 'lldb ofdm' after cmake.
+Use "b ${file_name} : ${line_number}" to set a breakpoint.
+After setting breakpoints, use "r" to run the debugger.

+* s: step in
+* c: continue
+* n: step over
+* p ${var_name}: print variable
+* q: quit debugger
 ## Note:

 1. MATLAB does column-major reshape operations, while C++ performs row-major operation.
 Be cautious!